Chapter 7—A Long Day

 “I’m just…so…so undone by all of this.”

 Cabot’s easy smile answered her.
-“What is it your father used to tell us?
+“What was it your father used to tell us?
 ‘Paths are made one pebble at a time?’”

 The knock came again.